grantlouisales/SeniorProjectSRS/README.md

 # 1.3 Overview <a name="1.3-overview" />
 The overview for the QA campaign service will be that it will follow a list of standards and expectations.
 Things to know about the service:
-- The QA campain service will only be used Quality Assurance means
+- The QA campaign service will only be used Quality Assurance means.
-- The QA campain service will be a 3rd tier Family Search service
+- The QA campaign service will be a 3rd tier Family Search service.
-- The QA campain service will be using a SQL database
+- The QA campaign service will be using a SQL database.
-- The QA campain service will only be used by Family Search
+- The QA campaign service will only be used by Family Search.
+- The QA campaign service will use AWS to host the web service.
+- The QA campaign service will use Github for version control.

 <br>